clawpack/clawpack/README.md

 * riemann
 * visclaw

-Then, create a clone of the top-level clawpack repository by replace `username` with your GitHub username in the command below.
+Then, create a clone of the top-level clawpack repository by replacing `username` with your GitHub username in the command below.

 ```
 git clone git@github.com:username/clawpack.git